 Rabbi Marcelo Kormis

-Rabbi Kormis serves as both University Chaplain and adjunct lecturer at Sacred Heart University, and as the Jewish Chaplain for the Fairfield Police Department.
+Rabbi Kormis serves as both University Chaplain and adjunct lecturer at Sacred Heart University in Fairfield (Conn.), and as the Jewish Chaplain for the Fairfield (Conn.)
+Police Department.
 He is a member of the Fairfield Board of Rabbis, the Fairfield Clergy Association, the Town of Fairfield Holocaust Commemoration Committee, and the Greater Bridgeport Tent of Abraham Interfaith Group.
-In addition, his videos and classes on social media are followed by hundreds of viewers weekly, and he hosts a podcast series with a Priest and an Imam entitled: “An Imam, a Priest and a Rabbi walk into a bar….”
+In addition, his videos and classes on social media are followed by hundreds of viewers weekly, and he hosts a podcast series with a priest and an imam entitled “An Imam, a Priest and a Rabbi walk into a bar….”

-The Rabbi and his wife Fernanda Auba have four beautiful children, Mijael, Ari, Leah, and Clara.
+Rabbi Kormis and his wife, Fernanda Auba, have four beautiful children, Mijael, Ari, Leah, and Clara.

-Samantha Stinson brings a decade of experience in academia, vocal performance, and cantorial leadership to her role as our new Director of Education, Ritual, and Music.
-She earned a Doctorate of Musical Arts degree from the University of Cincinnati’s College-Conservatory of Music, compiling an anthology of Yiddish Art Song as her dissertation.
+Samantha Stinson brings a decade of experience in academia, vocal performance, and cantorial leadership to her role as our Director of Education, Ritual & Music.
+She earned a Doctorate of Musical Arts degree from the University of Cincinnati College-Conservatory of Music, compiling an anthology of Yiddish Art Song as her dissertation.
 During her time in Cincinnati, she served as cantorial soloist with Isaac M. Wise Temple and Temple Shalom.
-From 2014-2018, she served as lay rabbinate leader, b’nai mitzvah tutor, and cantorial soloist for Temple Beth El of Potsdam NY, and taught at the Crane School of Music and St. Lawrence University.
+From 2014-2018, she served as lay rabbinate leader, b’nai mitzvah tutor, and cantorial soloist for Temple Beth El in Potsdam N.Y., and taught at the Crane School of Music and St. Lawrence University.
 Samantha also holds degrees in music from the Chicago College of Performing Arts and SUNY Purchase Conservatory of Music.

 Kate Luedtke, K’tanim Preschool Director

-Kate Luedtke brings over 20 years experience in Early Childhood to her role as leader of our wonderful K’tanim family.
-At the Westport Community Nursery School, she developed and managed the Kindergarten program, after having served as the school’s Curriculum Coordinator, and the Head Teacher of a 3’s classroom, a 4’s class, and a mixed aged group of 3’s/4’s.
-She has also made a positive impact on the Stratford Public Schools working with their School Readiness program, and put her extensive experience to further use in teaching ESL (English as a Second Language).
+Kate Luedtke brings over 20 years of experience in Early Childhood to her role as leader of our wonderful K’tanim family.
+At the Westport Community Nursery School, she developed and managed the Kindergarten program, after having served as the school’s Curriculum Coordinator, and the Head Teacher of a 3s classroom, a 4s class, and a mixed-age group of 3s/4s.
+She has also made a positive impact on the Stratford Public Schools, working with their School Readiness program, and put her extensive experience to further use in teaching ESL (English as a Second Language).

 Susan Mittag, Executive Director